breatheco-de/exercise-instagram-feed/README.md

 - Here is the strategy for the exercise: ![Instagram Photo Feed Strategy](https://github.com/breatheco-de/exercise-instagram-feed/blob/master/strategy.png?raw=true)

-- Please discuss with your coding partner, any other student or mentor about any questions you may have.
+- Please discuss with your coding partner, any other student, or mentor any questions you may have.
 Coding is hard for everyone.